emmanuelkiranr/Node-server/README.md

   createReadStream(file).pipe(res); // we read the "file" and send it as "res" response using pipe };

+// we use pipe if we are writing the same data we read without any modification. so bacically here we are writing to response ie res.write using the pipe.

 This allows us to serve all file types individually createServer((req, res) => {
   switch (req.url) {